jarun/nnn/README.md

 [Integrate utilities](https://github.com/jarun/nnn#sample-scripts) like sxiv or fzy easily, transfer selected files using lftp or use it as a [(neo)vim plugin](https://github.com/jarun/nnn#neovim-plugin); `nnn` supports as many scripts as you need!

-It runs on Linux, macOS, BSD, Cygwin, Linux subsystem for Windows and Termux.
+It runs on Linux, macOS, Raspberry Pi, BSD, Cygwin, Linux subsystem for Windows and Termux.

 [Quickstart](#quickstart) and see how `nnn` simplifies those long desktop sessions.